Beacon-Platform/trellis/CONTRIBUTING.md

 #### General guidelines and philosophy for contribution

-*   As this project is in its infancy, improvements around all aspects of the APIs and structure as well as the addition of models, tools, tests, examples, and documentation are greatly appreciated.
+*   As Trellis is in its infancy, improvements around all aspects of the APIs and structure as well as the addition of models, tools, tests, examples, and documentation are greatly appreciated.
 *   Include unit tests when you contribute new features, as they help to a)